Reader submitted questions together with Doree’s suggestions for Letting Go

 Thank you so much for your inspiration!

 I’m thrilled to hear from you and to learn I’ve inspired you.

 Dr Hawkins apparently worked with Lester Levenson the creator of the Sedona Method back in the 80’s.
 I’m quite familiar with The Sedona Method having used it myself.
-At present, Hale Dowaskin has the licence and has produced many courses and products including a series of apps called, Letting Go.
+At present, Hale Dowaskin has the license and has produced many courses and products including a series of apps called Letting Go.

 For me, the strength of Dr Hawkin’s method is what it doesn’t include.
 It is absent of mentalizing in any form.
 The Sedona Method has you asking yourself questions.
 I found this aspect kept me in my head.
 I have a tendency to over-think.
 I analyze.
 Heck, I even dramatize!
 Any excuse to stay in the intellect sees me refining and reshaping the issue.
 Many people escape into substances, overeating, mindlessly watching TV.
 I escape into my mind.
 This awareness makes Dr Hawkin’s, Letting Go method a fit for me.

 Now to what you present in the second paragraph of your letter.
 “I have tried…but it doesn’t feel right…I’m doing it wrong…I should…” These are all judgments you’ve made.
 Criticisms which won’t occur in a quiet mind.